elkiki99/flux-volt-starter-kit/README.md

     - This will create an Admin account & a User account
     - Emails: admin@laravel.com & user@laravel.com, Password: password

+11. **Change flux theme**

+    - You can go to https://fluxui.dev/themes and follow the instructions to add or modify the application theme.

 ## Contributions

 Contributions are welcome!
 If you'd like to contribute to **Laravel Flux UI Starter Kit**, please follow these steps: